Beacon of Hope Crisis Center

 Statistics

-• Victims of intimate partner violence lose 8 million days of work each year, the equivalent of 32,000 full-time jobs and over 5 and a half million days of household productivity.
+• Survivors of intimate partner violence lose 8 million days of work each year, the equivalent of 32,000 full-time jobs and over 5 and a half million days of household productivity.

-• Lost Jobs: Between one-quarter and one-half of domestic violence victims report that they have lost a job due, at least in part, to domestic violence.
+• Lost Jobs: Between one-quarter and one-half of domestic violence survivors report that they have lost a job due, at least in part, to domestic violence.

-• 50% of sexual violence victims had to quit or were forced to leave their jobs in the year following their assaults due to the severity of their reactions.
+• 50% of sexual violence survivors had to quit or were forced to leave their jobs in the year following their assaults due to the severity of their reactions.

 • 94% of corporate security and safety directors at companies nationwide rank domestic violence as a high security concern.

-Call to speak with an advocate about starting your journey towards self-sufficiency
+Call to speak with a client support specialist about starting your journey towards self-sufficiency and breaking free from violence.

 Confidential Crisis Line (317) 731-6140